-The importance of maintaining a healthy gut flora is only just starting to be understood by modern medicine.
+The importance of maintaining healthy gut flora is only just starting to be understood by modern medicine.
 With every new piece of research that is completed, we are finding out more and more about how imbalances in these tiny microorganisms can have extraordinary effects on other parts of our bodies.

-In today’s post I’m going to describe how Candida Albicans is linked to autoimmune diseases like arthritis, and make some suggestions for how the right diet and supplements can lessen your arthritis symptoms.
+In today’s post I’m going to describe how Candida albicans is linked to autoimmune diseases like arthritis, and make some suggestions for how the right diet and supplements can lessen your arthritis symptoms.

 Here is a list of some of the most recent research on arthritis, along with a brief summary of the researchers’ findings.
 Taken together, these studies form a very compelling argument that Candida can contribute to (and perhaps even trigger) arthritis.

 - A 2011 review looked at the current research into Candida and inflammation.
 The researchers found that “Candida colonization delays healing of inflammatory lesions”.
 They also noted that “These effects may create a vicious cycle in which low-level inflammation promotes fungal colonization and fungal colonization promotes further inflammation.”

 - A recent Japanese study looked at the effect of Candida colonization on autoimmune diseases like arthritis.
 Researchers found that “C. Albicans in mice aggravates inflammation in allergic and autoimmune diseases, not only in the gut but also in the extra-gut tissues”.
 This is particularly important because it shows how Candida can cause an inflammatory response not just in your gut, but also in other tissues outside of it.